Eating Out: 7 Tips For Staying Gluten-Free

-Salads: The possibility of contamination lies in the cleanliness of the boards used to chop ingredients and the addition of croutons or salad dressings containing unsafe ingredients.
+Salads: The possibility of cross-contact lies in the cleanliness of the boards used to chop ingredients and the addition of croutons or salad dressings containing unsafe ingredients.
 Ask for dressing to be served on the side.
 No croutons or other bread products.

 Salad Dressings and Marinades: Salad dressings and marinades may contain thickeners or other unsafe ingredients.
 Try ordering a lemon wedge and oil on the side, wine or balsamic vinegar and oil, or bring a small container of dressing from home if you are unsure of the restaurant’s salad dressing.

 Soups and Sauces: Soup bases may be used as a foundation for soups and sauces and could contain hydrolyzed wheat protein.
 Roux (pronounced “roo”) is the thickening for most sauces and is a combination of butter and flour.
 It is safest to avoid sauces.
 Canned sauces are also used in some restaurants, so you may be able to check the ingredient listing.
 Soup base will sometimes appear in sauces.

 Prime Rib and Other Meats: If prime rib is too rare for the customer’s taste, the cook may “cook” it in a pot of au jus until it reaches the desired doneness.
 Au jus may come from a can or mix from a can or mix and could contain hydrolyzed wheat protein.
 Seasonings are often used in preparing meats; their ingredients should be verified.
 Self-basting turkeys and imitation bacon bits may contain hydrolyzed wheat protein and need to be checked for safety before using.

 Fried Foods: The oil used to deep-fry foods may be used for both breaded and non-breaded items, in which case they should be avoided.
-In large restaurants where French fries are cooked in separate fryers, there is less chance of contamination.
+In large restaurants where French fries are cooked in separate fryers, there is less chance of cross-contact.